 Training and Background

 I am a licensed clinical psychologist with expertise in individual and group therapy with children, adolescents, adults, and families.
 Using evidence-based science, I work with you collaboratively to set treatment goals and ensure progress toward your goals.
-My areas of interest and focus with children, teens, and adults include Anxiety, Depression, Attention Deficit Hyperactivity Disorder (ADHD), Post-traumatic Stress Disorder (PTSD), Gender Identity, LGBTQIA, parent training, school refusal, life transitions, and behavioral problems.
-I provide psychological, educational, and IQ testing and reporting, including use of the WISC-V and the Wide-Range Achievement Test (WRAT-5) as well as other standardized assessment tools.
+My areas of interest and focus with children, teens, and adults include Anxiety, Major Depressive Disorder (MDD), Attention Deficit Hyperactivity Disorder (ADHD), Obsessive-Compulsive Disorder (OCD), Autism Spectrum Disorder (ASD), Post-Traumatic Stress Disorder (PTSD), Phobias, Gender Identity, LGBTQIA, parent training, school refusal, life transitions, and behavioral problems.
+I administer evaluations for ADHD and ASD for teens and adults.
+I also provide psychological, educational, and IQ testing and reporting, including use of the WISC-V and the Wide-Range Achievement Test (WRAT-5), as well as other standardized assessment tools.

-Following my fellowship training, I worked for four years (starting as an individual therapist and becoming clinical director) in a full-time therapeutic special education school, providing individual and group therapy and crisis management for children with a range of disabilities and diagnoses, including ADHD, PTSD, Anxiety Disorders (including school refusal), Bipolar Disorder, MDD, Autism Spectrum Disorder, and learning and intellectual disabilities.
+Following my fellowship training, I worked for four years (starting as an individual therapist and becoming clinical director) in a full-time therapeutic special education school, providing individual and group therapy and crisis management for children with a range of disabilities and diagnoses, including ADHD, PTSD, Anxiety Disorders (including school refusal), Bipolar Disorder, MDD, ASD, and learning and intellectual disabilities.

 I am an active member of the American Psychological Association and the Virginia Association of Clinical Psychologists.

-Like all providers at NSI, my practice is science-based, focusing particularly on CBT, dialectical behavior therapy (DBT), Trauma-focused CBT, and PCIT.
+Like all providers at NSI, my practice is science-based, focusing particularly on Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), Exposure and Response Prevention Therapy (ERP), Acceptance and Commitment Therapy (ACT), and TF-CBT.
+I provide services for children, adolescents, and adults.
 We’ll work together on treatment planning and developing specific measurable goals, which we’ll track throughout the treatment process.
 Evidence-based therapy requires effort, focus, and practice.
 I’ll work with you to develop and maintain healthful behaviors and mindsets.

 Often, especially when working with children, parents and other family members are important participants in the treatment process.
 The team may also include other providers and, where applicable, school personnel (e.g., teachers and counselors).